Mo2Hefny/alx-system_engineering-devops/0x01-shell_permissions/README.md

-7-everybody add execution permission to all users 8-James_Bond set changes to permissions for users 9-John_Doe change permissions for hello file
+7-everybody add execution permission to all users 8-James_Bond set changes to permissions for users 9-John_Doe change permissions for hello file 10-mirror_permissions mirror permissions of olleh file to hello file